troygoode/MembershipStarterKit/README.markdown

 ## Dependencies

-1. The MvcMembership.dll depends upon the PagedList.dll, which you can find packaged with the MvcMembership source code, in the bin of the SampleWebsite, or [download from GitHub](http://github.com/TroyGoode/PagedList).
+1. The MvcMembership.dll depends upon the PagedList.dll, which you can find packaged with the MvcMembership source code, in the bin of the SampleWebsite, or [downloaded from GitHub](http://github.com/TroyGoode/PagedList).

 ## Add the Provided MVC Area (Controller, Views, etc)

-1. Copy directories in `SampleWebsite\Areas` to `{targetSite}\Areas`.
+1. Copy the directory `SampleWebsite\Areas\UserAdministration` to `{targetSite}\Areas`.
 (If no "Areas" folder exists in your target site, you can just add one.)
 2. Ensure your application registers areas on startup: `Application_Start` shold call `AreaRegistration.RegisterAllAreas()`.
 3. Copy the file `SampleWebsite\Content\MvcMembership.css` to `{targetSite}\Content\`.